olivluca/danube-voip/README.md

 Also, with openwrt 23.05.4 make sure to use the sofia-sip package provided here, the one from the telephony feed has been compiled with stun disabled.

+**With openwrt 24.10** I couldn't find a way to build an image including sofia-sip/svd/luci-app-svd, the only option is extroot, and even then it's impossible to install the packages required for extroot on the stock image, hence in the workflow I create a stripped down image with the packages for extroot included.